dpryan79/bison/README.md

 1. A functional MPI implementation, such as mpich

 2. The SAMtools library or similar.
-SAMtools is available here: http://samtools.sourceforge.net/
+SAMtools is available here: http://samtools.sourceforge.net/ Note, the development version of samtools available on github that uses htslib is currently not compatible.

 3. Bowtie2, available here: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
    The bowtie2 executable MUST be in your PATH.